plan4hub/yoda/README.md

 Documentation is available either via the Yoda landing page, or directly [here](docs/MANUAL.md).

-Furthermore, an Yoda presentation is available in the Yoda main directory, titled "Yoda - Agile Project Management with GitHub.pdf".
+Furthermore, an Yoda presentation is available via the Yoda landing page or [here](docs/Yoda-Agile-Project-Management-with-GitHub.pdf).

 ## Testing